ksu-cs-textbooks/cc410/content/y-milestones/01-restaurant-classes.md

 In addition, drinks may specify default flavors that should be represented using Boolean attributes that are set to `true` by default, with appropriate **getter** and **setter** methods.
 Changing any of these to `false` will cause a "Hold {flavor}" message, such as "Hold Coconut", to be added to the **Modifications** list.
 Likewise, changing it back to `true` will remove the appropriate message.

-If all flavors are at their default values, the **Special Instructions** list should be empty.
+If all flavors are at their default values, the **Modifications** list should be empty.

 Each side description will include a **Price** and number of **Calories** for each **Size**.
 The sides will have a default size of `Small`.
 Changes to the **Size** attribute will not affect the **Modification** attribute.